Gift Giving Tips for Divorced Parents

 Regardless of how reasonable you think a gift might be, do your kids a favor and thoughtfully consider the other parent’s opinion before you purchase.
 When you bypass the other parent’s strong objection, kids usually end up paying the price.
 Even if the other parent relents under pressure, your child gets stuck hearing about it.

 Children love doing special things for people they care about especially during the holidays.
-Although doing something nice for your Ex may not be at the top of your holiday to-do list, it’s important to separate your feelings from your kid’s needs.
+Although doing something nice for your co-parent may not be at the top of your holiday to-do list, it’s important to separate your feelings from your kid’s needs.

 When children show up to special events empty-handed, they naturally feel awkward and anxious.
-To remove that burden from your kid’s shoulders, consider going the extra mile and help your children buy gifts for their other parent and any other important family members (i.e. step parents, ex-in-laws etc.).
+To remove that burden from your kid’s shoulders, consider going the extra mile and help your children buy gifts for their other parent and any other important family members (i.e. step parents, co-parent-in-laws etc.).
 Not only does it send a message to kids about the joy of giving, in the long run it also says a lot about you and how much you love your kids.

 Also, be sure to keep gestures appropriate and help your kids make good gift choices.
 If your children want to buy Dad a shirt, don’t help them pick out the ugliest, cheapest shirt you can find and wrap it with glee.
 Likewise, don’t encourage your children pick out something for Mom that’s two sizes too small.
 Fantasize about it all you want but for your children’s sake, travel the holiday high road.